 In the interim, even more companies are enforcing the remote work rule, in an attempt to curb the contagion –Microsoft and Google have recently joined the work from home initiative, advising its Seattle- and Washington-based staff to steer clear of the offices until the contagion is contained and/or eradicated.

 The biggest and most elaborate “work from home” experiment may be a recipe for disaster, as pointed out by global economics analysts.
-In a remote work assessment study published in 2018, US’s Bureau of Labor Statistics revealed that millions of American employees cannot work from home, give their nature of their jobs.
+In a remote work assessment study published in 2018, the US’s Bureau of Labor Statistics revealed that millions of American employees cannot work from home, given the nature of their jobs.

 Since the mass remote work ‘exodus’ has commenced, Internet Service Providers have experienced unusually high activity traffic, which was to be expected since connecting and operating extra-network resources is bound to create additional bottlenecks.